A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Supervised Classification

 Using the Python based libraries TensorFlow \cite{tensorflow} and Keras \cite{keras}, the classification model is built from a combination of convolutional layers, LSTM units and dense layers, as outlined in Figure \ref{f:model}.
 The 2D convolutional layers (\textit{Conv2D}) are applied on each sample to extract the most significant features of the wake.
 These key features are detected with filters, which create feature maps through a convolutional operation on the preceding layer \cite{calvet2020}.
 Each convolutional layer uses a linear activation function with multiple filters of fixed kernel size, $3\times3$, that reduces the matrix dimensions while simultaneously keeping the most pertinent features.
 The number of feature maps define the depth of each convolutional layer and within each layer, a downsample operation is performed with a $2 \times 2$ stride, resulting in a reduction factor of $2$ in each matrix dimension while the depth remains constant.
 Each input sequence passes through four convolutional layers, decreasing the dimension of each sample from $128 \times 128 \times 1$ to an $8 \times 8$ feature map with eight channels.

-Each sample is then flattened into a 1D vector with $512$ elements where $90$ LSTM units analyze the time evolution.
+Each sample is then flattened into a 1D vector with $512$ elements where $90$ LSTM units analyze the correlation between each wake image within the input sequence, with the goal of detecting patterns between each wake structure and its time evolution behind each foil configuration.
 The final section of the model contains a dropout layer of rate equals to $0.1$ that is placed between two dense layers in order to decrease overfitting.
 The dense layers classify each image according to the predetermined classes.
-The first layer contains $90$ neurons and the second dense layer has three neurons corresponding to class `A', `B' or `C'.
-Both dense layers use a sigmoid activation function to normalize the output from the previous layer into a $0-1$ range.
+The first layer contains $90$ neurons and the second dense layer has three neurons corresponding to class A, B or C. Both dense layers use a sigmoid activation function to normalize the output from the previous layer into a $0-1$ range.
+To update the neural network weights, the Adam optimization algorithm \cite{adam} is implemented in the model.
+To prevent overfitting, the early stopping technique \cite{prechelt1998} with $100$ training epochs is utilized.

 The following hyperparameters in the classification model are tuned: number of filters in the convolutional layers, LSTM units, and number of neurons in the first dense layer.
 The sequences of $(64,32,16,8)$, $(32,16,8,4)$, $(128,64,32,16)$ filters for the convolutional layers are tested and $(64,32,16,8)$ obtained best performance.
 The LSTM units and number of neurons in the first dense layer are tuned using a range from $20-100$ units and neurons and it is found that $90$ units and $90$ neurons provided a higher model accuracy.